QnnOkabayashi/qnnokabayashi.github.io/_posts/2022-9-5-Diplomat @ Google.md

 title: Diplomat @ Google
 ---

-This summer, I had the priviledge of interning at Google on the i18n team under the guidance of Manish Goregaokar and Shane Carr.
+This summer, I had the privilege of interning at Google on the i18n team under the guidance of Manish Goregaokar and Shane Carr.
 My team worked on a project called [ICU4X](https://github.com/unicode-org/icu4x), which is an open source internationalization library written in Rust.
 Although I contributed to